DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 To address these challenges, I designed and implemented a custom plugin: **Metahuman Components Data Extractor**.
 ![](./MCDE_Images/Plugin%20Overview.png)
-*Figure 4.
-Metahuman Components Data Extractor Plugin*
+*Figure 11.
+Metahuman Components Data Extractor Plugin is recognized as a plugin by Unreal Engine and can be disabled in the Plugins settings.*

 ---